ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   which causes the sun to get irate
   Slipping his gown, he smoulders red, as he discreetly sets onto his bed
-  The errant clouds feel a tad abashed turn the sky a pretty pink after the sun further sinks.
+  The errant clouds feel a tad abashed and turn the sky a pretty pink after the sun further sinks.
 alignPoemLeft: false
 removePostcardPadding: false